What is the Ayahuasca Diet?

-In the jungle they refer to this as the ayahuasca dieta.
+The ayahuasca diet is implemented as spiritual preparation.
 This dieta is not just about avoiding certain foods but is about discipline, sacrifice and commitment.
-Many of the foods that are restricted on the extensive ayahuasca diet list aren’t readily available to those living in the jungle and therefor not an issue of concern.
 The ayahuasca dieta restrictions are in place to help cleanse the body so the plant medicine can work most efficiently.
-The dieta restricts many spices, salt and pepper.
-It also includes abstinence from sex and sexual activity.
-The idea is that the blandness of food and the lack of sexual stimulation or excitement can help heighten sensitivity to the ayahuasca spirit.
+The dieta restricts many spices, salt, pepper, oils, etc. It also includes abstinence from sex, sexual activity, drugs and alcohol.
+The idea is that lack of excitement/stimulus/pleasure can lead to a heightened sensitivity to the spirit of ayahuasca.

 Restricted for 7 days prior to arrival-